Audio Protection & Error Recovery

 Dual Acknowledgment System

-The client supports two acknowledgment methods for flexibility and efficiency:
+We support two acknowledgment methods for flexibility and efficiency:

 1. Individual Chunk Acknowledgment